dustinpfister/blog_posts/_posts/linux-bash-script-parameters-positional.md

 ## 3 - Positional Parameters and bash Parameters

-Now that I have covered not just the basics of positional parameters and a few basic special parameters I should also take a moment to wrint about the bash command itself.
-That command too can be passed a few argumnets also that have to do with its own set of parameters. many of my bash scripts examples thus far involve making a bash script exacutabule, to which it can then be called dirrectly.
+Now that I have covered not just the basics of positional parameters and a few basic special parameters I should also take a moment to write about the bash command itself.
+That command too can be passed a few arguments also that have to do with its own set of parameters. many of my bash scripts examples thus far involve making a bash script executable, to which it can then be called directly.
 However another options world be to call bash, then pass the script, and then pass some positionals for the script.

 In other words something like this: